cohorte/cohorte.github.io/docs/herald/index.md

 ## Introduction

 Cohorte platform is based on Herald Framework for the discovery and transport between the different isolates.
 However, Herald is a completely seperate project which could be used for your own cases.

+Herald abstarct the transport protocols used between peers, and allows each peer to send message to one or more peers by just knowing its UID (or the group name).

 Herald is based on [iPOPO]() python component framework and hence requires [Pelix]() runtime to run.
 It has also a Java implementation that works on any [OSGi]() platform with [iPOJO]() component model.

 This documentation is about `Herald Specification v1`.